Consumer morale hits lowest since 2009 recession

 "Consumers' outlook is becoming increasingly pessimistic about the UK's general economic situation over the coming year," said GfK managing director Nick Moon.
 "The government can't rely on people spending their way out of the double-dip recession that is likely to be on the horizon."

-Bank of England policymakers Paul Fisher and Martin Weale have warned that Britain's economy faces a significant risk of contraction in the coming quarters -- a danger that lay behind the BoE's decision to restart its quantitative easing purchases earlier this month.
+Bank of England policymakers Paul Fisher and Martin Weale have warned that the economy faces a significant risk of contraction in the coming quarters -- a danger that lay behind the Bank's decision to restart its quantitative easing purchases earlier this month.

 British retailers have reported mixed results in recent days, and a CBI survey on Thursday showed stores expected only a modest pick-up in the run-up to Christmas after the worst three months in more than two years.